Introduction

 Valuation inputs are for the professional judgement of the valuer, appropriate to the circumstances.

-The Leasehold Reform Act includes a standard valuation method, with deferment rates due to be set through pending secondary legislation and therefore a degree of uncertainty remains.
+Part 5 of the Leasehold and Freehold Reform Act 2024 includes a standard valuation method for most circumstances, with deferment rates due to be set through pending secondary legislation.
+A degree of uncertainty therefore remains.